Malivil/TTT-Randomat-20/README.md

 - u/Grizzledude8 on Reddit for the idea for the "Social Distancing" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING" event
+- [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
+Time to learn how to share..." event and
+ [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting it for use with "Custom Roles for TTT" instead of "Town of Terror"
 - Tygron for providing feedback and verifying bug fixes